Unit 0: Environment Setup

 - Click Create API Client button

-- Enter “Dewy Resort App” in the Name field
+- Enter “My CLI Client” in the Name field

 - Select “New client role” from the Client Role dropdown